hazelcast/hazelcast-jet-demos/realtime-trade-monitor/README.md

 # Real-time dto.Trade Monitor

-This demo shows how one can generate a structured view of real-time trades via using aggregations of the Jet.
-Hazelcast Jet computes complex analytical and ad hoc queries with a rapid execution time.
-In this example, we run 3 different jobs that performs followings:
+Hazelcast Jet computes complex analytical queries with a rapid execution time.
+This demo benefits from this feature of Jet and shows how one can generate a structured view of real-time trades via using aggregation of the Jet.
+In this example, we run 3 different jobs on the cluster that perform:

 * Load static business data into IMap.
-* Ingests trades from Apache Kafka into a distributed map.
+* Ingest trades from Apache Kafka into a distributed map.
-* Performs an aggregation on the trades, storing the results into a separate map.
+* Perform an aggregation on the trades, storing the results into a separate map.

-These two maps are utilized by a live dashboard which offers drill down functionality into viewing individual trades that make up the aggregation.
+These maps are utilized by a live dashboard which offers drill down functionality into viewing individual trades that make up the aggregation.